jeroendesloovere/geolocation-php-api/README.md

 I've also created a Symfony bundle.
 View the [Geolocation bundle](https://github.com/jeroendesloovere/geolocation-bundle).

+## Tests

+We have tests to make sure everything works as expected.
+First execute `composer install`.
+Then execute `vendor/bin/phpunit tests`.

 ## Documentation

 The class is well documented inline.
 If you use a decent IDE you'll see that each method is documented with PHPDoc.